 When Repair Is Best

-Oftentimes, furnace problems can be easily diagnosed and repaired by a NATE-certified, HVAC professional.
+Oftentimes, furnace problems can be easily diagnosed and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than ten years old — odds are highly likely that any issues it experiences can be solved through repair.
 Furthermore, if your furnace is still heating your Denver area home efficiently (your HVAC professional can help you determine this), then it is still in your best interest to repair it.
 Usually, as long as you are not seeing a trending increase in your heating bills with constant usage and your home is not having issues with uneven heating, your furnace is considered in good shape.
 A good general rule of thumb regarding furnace repairs is that assuming the repairs you require are less than one-third of the investment of a new heating system and your furnace is in the first half of its anticipated lifetime, repair is likely your best decision.
 Don’t forget that even if you are experiencing a decrease in heating efficiency, there are other routes you can explore before considering replacing your furnace.
 Talk to your HVAC technician about upgrading your thermostat or checking the integrity of your Denver home’s ductwork to see if he thinks these solutions could boost the efficiency of your furnace.
 Talk to Service Experts Heating & Air Conditioning about scheduling regular furnace maintenance, which will keep your furnace functioning its best and help you avoid further repairs or drops in efficiency.

 When Replacement Is Best